-OPTION 4: Master of Arts and Christian Education Administration

-Option 4 (M.A./CEA) is intended for the individual who wants to pursue career advancement in private education and/or administration.
-The focus is to integrate professional training in curriculum and Christian Organizational Management and Leadership for a Master of Arts degree.
-This program includes nine credits of graduate work from the Leadership Studies component of the M.A.
+OPTION 4: Master of Arts in Education and Christian Education Leadership from the Leadership Studies component of the M.A.
 Program in Religion.
 Students in this program will not be eligible for a California teaching credential.
 A total of thirty-three units are required for the Master of Arts in Education and Christian Education Administration.